julian31186/StackOverFriend/README.md

 # StackOverFriend
-Your own personal StackOverFriend who you can outsource all your creative labor too!
+Your own personal StackOverFriend who you can outsource all your creative labor to!
+(gotta fix private api key isue)

 clone